 Confession time: I’m not actually as creative as I seem.
 I love to bake, draw and make jewelry but most of the time I get my inspiration from social media.
 (Pinterest is life).

 If you’re a fellow Pinterest addict like myself, I’m sure you’ve seen your fair share of people posting short cuts and life hacks.
 From the “that can’t possibly work” to the “ain’t no body got time for that”, these posts are everywhere!
 Lucky for you, I’ve tried some of these life hacks and compiled a short list of the ones that actually work and that I regularly use in my own home.

 It goes without saying that one word to describe the life of any parent is “busy”.
-All of our lives could use a bit of simplicity every now and then, ESPECIALLY now that the holidays are rapidly approaching.
+All of our lives could use a bit of simplicity every now and then.
 We only have so many hours in the day, so here are some ways to work smarter, not harder.

 1. Cake Mix Cookies

 While made from scratch cookies are one of God’s gifts to man, sometimes we just don’t have time for butter to soften or for cookie dough to chill, am I right?
 Did you know that you can turn any boxed cake mix into cookies?
 The flavor possibilities are basically endless.
 Strawberry chocolate chip is my personal favorite flavor.

 So when time slips away from you and you forget about that bake sale, class party or potluck, remember this little trick!
 Combine any box cake mix with 2 eggs and ½ cup of oil until it forms cookie dough.
 Add 1 ½ cups of any extras you like (I like chocolate chips!).
 Scoop into tablespoon size balls and place on a parchment lined cookie sheet and bake at 350 for 8-10 minutes.
 I get 2 dozen cookies out of one box and it takes less than 5 minutes from box to oven.